 When you ask someone to guarantee your loan, you are asking them to take on your debt if you default on your loan.
 If you agree to be a guarantor on someone’s loan, you become legally responsible for the debt if they become unable/unwilling to manage their repayments.

 If you are a guarantor and you apply for further credit of your own, you will need to list the guarantee on your application.
-You may also have to put up an asset to guarantee a person’s loan, such as equity in your home or a car, and you may no longer able to use that asset as collateral for your own credit needs.
+You may also have to put up an asset to guarantee a person’s loan, such as equity in your home or a car.
+Until the loan is paid off, you may no longer able to use that asset as collateral for your own credit needs.

 - Secured loans.
 If you are looking to buy a car or you, or your guarantor, have an asset to use as collateral, a secured personal loan is an option for you.
 These loans come with more competitive interest rates because they are less of a risk to the lender.
 Keep in mind the additional risk the guarantor takes on if it is them offering up the asset as collateral.